Skip to main content

 • The init manager detects successful initialization through service-registration labels or equivalent readiness signals and sets status.selfInitialized.

-• Once initialized, the infrastructure manager scales to the requested replica count and later pods auto-unseal and join the Raft cluster.
+• Once initialized, the workload manager scales to the requested replica count and later pods auto-unseal and join the Raft cluster.

 Self-init changes root-token handling